Ruth J. Simmons Center for the Study of Slavery and Justice

 The group hopes to facilitate comparative study across empires and regions, as well as to engage a broad chronology stretching from the early modern period through the Atlantic slave system’s nineteenth-century culmination.
 Although its questions are fundamentally historical, the cluster is eager to bring together scholars working under the auspices of multiple disciplines, employing a range of methodologies, and equipped with investigative tools both technical and theoretical.
 The endeavor also seeks to foster a reflexive awareness of the violence embedded in slavery’s financial archive and to promote scholarly practices that confront the ethical and political implications of this research for the present.

-In its inaugural year (2023–2024), the research cluster will operate as a reading group and workshop in order to refine its core questions in conversation with visiting speakers.
-As it develops, the cluster will support faculty and graduate scholarship through proctorships, research grants, conferences, and publication opportunities.
+In its inaugural year (2023–2024), the research cluster operated as a reading group and workshop in order to refine its core questions in conversation with visiting speakers.
+In its May 2025 mini-conference, the cluster brought twelve scholars to campus for several days of discussion and to hear a keynote lecture from acclaimed author and journalist Rachel Swarns.
+As it continues to develop, the cluster will support faculty and graduate scholarship through proctorships, research grants, conferences, and publication opportunities.
 With momentum, the cluster will also turn its attention to public-facing engagement in recognition of the topic’s resonances in contemporary politics, policy-making, and collective memory.